SharePoint

 • What it is: A password-like value generated for your Azure AD application, used to authenticate your app.

 • Where to find it: In the Azure portal, under "Azure Active Directory" > "App registrations" > [Your App] > "Certificates & secrets".
 You must create a new client secret and copy the value.
+Make sure you copy the Client Secret Value, not the Secret ID.

 • Example: wJ8Q~abc1234efgh5678ijklmnop9qrstuvwx